Activity 1.1 C

 Observe the problem

-This activity will help you to generate, capture and describe first-hand observations about existing services or experiences from the perspective of the user (front end) or service provider (back end).
+This field-based activity will help you to generate, capture and describe first-hand observations about existing services or experiences from the perspective of the user (front end) or service provider (back end).

 Often, the best way to learn about problems is to observe them first hand.
 This helps you gain a deeper understanding of the barriers, gaps and challenges facing crisis-affected populations and those who serve them.